 Our Analysis and Test Results

-One of the only shun shirts in this review to NOT have a classically feminine cut, the Alpenglow Hoody instead has a wide cuff around the bottom of the torso.
-While our reviewers felt this cuff perhaps made the shirt a bit less stylish, they did like how it kept the shirt in place even when they weren't fully upright — like when climbing under a ledge or doing an exuberant handstand.
-The fabric is soft and provides a lot of comfortable stretch to accommodate all your motions from climbing to paddling to enthusiastically cheering on your team.
-This shirt also lacks bulky hems, which our reviewers thought made the neck, hood, and cuffs much more comfortable.
-We gave this shirt an 8 out of 10 for comfort and fit.
+One of the only sun shirts in this review to NOT have a feminine cut, the Alpenglow Hoody instead has a wide cuff around the bottom of the torso.
+While we feel this cuff perhaps makes the shirt a bit less stylish, we do like how it keeps everything in place even when not fully upright — like when climbing under a ledge or doing an exuberant cartwheel.
+The fabric is soft and provides a lot of comfortable stretch to accommodate all motions from climbing to paddling to cheering on your team.
+This shirt also lacks bulky hems, which makes the neck, hood, and cuffs much more comfortable.

-Just like the Butterlicious Hoodie and Patagonia Sunshade, the Alpenglow has a high UPF rating of 50.
+Just like most of the tops we tested, the Alpenglow has a high UPF rating of 50+.
 Combined with a hood, this shirt offers excellent protection from the sun.
-Lacking the thumb holes that the other two have though, limits protection for your hands, unless you're doing an activity in which you can keep the ample sleeves pulled down onto the base of your hands.
-We give it an 8 out of 10.
+The lack of thumb holes limits protection for the hands unless you're able to just keep the ample sleeves pulled down.

-This shirt is lightweight and has a relaxed fit to facilitate air flow.
-However, the bottom cuff around the torso we found to stifle that air flow more so than the Patagonia and Mountain Hardwear hooded sun shirts we reviewed.
-The fabric is decently thin, though, and wicks moisture away relatively quickly, helping to keep you cool even under the hot sun.
-Overall, we gave it a 7 out of 10.
+This shirt is lightweight and has a relaxed fit to facilitate airflow.
+However, the bottom cuff around the torso stifles the airflow more so than some of the open-bottom designed sun shirts we reviewed.
+The fabric is decently thin, though, and wicks moisture away relatively quickly, helping to keep you cool even under the blazing sun.

-Because of its bottom torso cuff, our reviewers felt this shirt had a similar style to a thin, fitted sweatshirt.
+Because of its bottom torso cuff, our reviewers feel this shirt has a similar style to a thin, fitted sweatshirt.
 Though this fit isn't perhaps the most fashionable, it does help it to stay put through inverted activities (fancy some climbing or park yoga?).
 With seams removed from the armpits, it's also a better choice for the added arm motions that are required during things like paddling, climbing, and even hiking.
 It comes in limited light to medium colors and has a large seam in the front and center of the neck.
-Perhaps not headed to the next fashion runway show, if you like the relaxed look this hoodie provides along with its coverage and lack of thumb holes, we think you'll enjoy this sun shirt from Black Diamond.
-We give it a 5 out of 10 for style.
+Perhaps not headed to the next fashion runway show, if you like the relaxed look this hoody provides along with its coverage and lack of thumb holes, we think you'll enjoy the Alpenglow a lot.

-This was the most expensive sun shirt we reviewed, retailing around $85.
-While this might be your dream shirt, there are plenty of other sun shirts in this review that are far less expensive and we feel are just as good.
+This is one of the more expensive sun shirts we reviewed.
+While this might be your dream shirt, there are plenty of other sun shirts in this review that are far less expensive, and, we feel, just as good.
 But if you like the look, we think you'll appreciate this top's solid performance.

-The Alpenglow Hoody from Black Diamond is a great option for anyone looking for an active sun shirt with a hood.
-The underarm detail allows for a comfortable range of motion and the lightweight material is breathable while wicking moisture away from your skin.
+The Black Diamond Alpenglow Hoody is a solid option for anyone looking for an active sun shirt with a hood.
+The underarm detail allows for a comfortable range of motion, and the lightweight material is breathable while wicking moisture away from the skin.
 If you're impartial about thumb holes but really want that hood and added range of motion from the underarm seam placement, we'd recommend checking this shirt out!